waymarkedtrails/waymarked-trails-docker/README.md

 Read on below to get the details.

 * Download OpenStreetMap data in osm.pbf format to a file `data.osm.pbf` and place it within the waymarked-trails-site directory.
-* Copy `docker-compose.yml` into the waymarked-trails-site directory and adjust it to your needs.
+* Extend the docker-compose configuration by creating a `docker-compose.override.yml` file and adjusting it to your needs.
 * Create a suitable data directory which contains the TLS certificate and keys (otherwise these files will be regenerated at each start).
 * `docker-compose up waymarkedtrails` to run web and app server (the first time data will be imported and depending on your configuration
 TLS information might be generated)